Codantix/Codantix/README.md

 - Scans the entire project and adds or updates documentation
 - Reads context from `README.md`
 - Supports user-defined doc styles and source paths
+- Supports a `--freeze` mode to only extract and embed existing docstrings, without generating or updating them
+- Supports a `--version` parameter to tag all indexed documents with a version identifier for later filtering or retrieval

 ### 🔁 Pull Request Diff Documentation
 - Automatically documents only changed functions/classes in PRs